That was my Firstborn’s Facebook status. He sounded excited for that day’s tomorrow. And this mother prepared something for her binatilyo.

 9. more than to receive forgiveness and grace, we thanked the Lord for the gift of life

-more than listening to the word of God and be inspired, i believe husband and i are on the same page on wanting our boys to grow up in a Roman Catholic family that attend mass every Sunday and every Christian holidays. we always encourage our children to participate in the singing and praying as these are the best ways to secure graces, pardons and favors from God. also, attending mass is a legacy to our children, and by the time they have their own children, they may most likely do the same to them.
+More than listening to the word of God and be inspired, I believe the husband, and I are on the same page on wanting our boys to grow up in a Roman Catholic family that attend mass every Sunday and every Christian holiday.
+We always encourage our children to participate in the singing and praying as these are the best ways to secure graces, pardons, and favors from God.
+Also, attending mass is a legacy to our children, and by the time they have their children, they may most likely do the same to them.

 10. bedtime habit: a perfectly made bed

-i do not know who started and introduced the 21-day habit rule, but it seems pretty effective. this mother would often tell her boys to make the bed, but more often than not, they tend to just brush off my request. good thing though ive read somewhere the 21-day rule and requested the boys to arrange their bed everyday after sleep for 21 days. until this day, my boys are used to make the bed. and funny that even if we sleep in a hotel, they would still tidy up the bed.
+I do not know who started and introduced the 21-day practice rule, but it seems pretty effective.
+This mother would often tell her boys to make the bed, but more often than not, they tend to just brush off my request.
+Good thing though I’ve read somewhere the 21-day rule and requested the boys to arrange their bed every day after sleep for 21 days.
+Until this day, my boys are used to make the bed.
+And funny that even if we sleep in a hotel, they would still tidy up the bed.

-video games may be entertaining. oftentimes, playing ps2 is my reward to the boys after helping me clean the house or after doing their homework on a weekend. first-born so love playing video games that for his birthday, he requested a number of spongebob cd copies.
+Video games may be entertaining.
+Often, playing PS2 is my reward to the boys after helping me clean the house or after doing their homework on the weekend.
+Firstborn so love playing video games that for his birthday, he requested some Spongebob CD copies.

-perhaps its the feeling of independence, having control over their actions that push the boys to love their play station. also, its fun and reassuring to know the boys learn teamwork, good communication and trust. and so, for his birthday, first-born got a number of spongebob cds for his playstation. happy playing, my son!
+Perhaps it’s the feeling of independence, having control over their actions that push the boys to love their play station.
+Also, it’s fun and reassuring to know the kids learn teamwork, good communication, and trust.
+And so, for his birthday, Firstborn got some Spongebob CDs for his PlayStation.
+Happy playing, my son!